CleverCloud/doc.clever-cloud.com/commons/tools/ssl-certificates.md

 There is two ways to get HTTPS for your apps:

 1. **Let's Encrypt**: This is the quick and easy way to get a TLS certificate on Clever Cloud.
-2. **Your own certificates**: if your already generate have a certificate, you can upload it securely.
+2. **Your own certificates**: If you already have a certificate, you can upload it securely.

 ## Getting a Let's Encrypt certificate

 We automatically generate certificates when you add a domain name to your app.
 It's all you have to do, our internal certificate generator will create a TLS certificate for a domain or a sub-domain.

-To get wildcard or Domain Validation certificates, please ask to the support to buy one of these.
+We do not support wildcard Let's Encrypt certificates at the moment.
+If you need a wildcard certificate, you can either generate a Let's Encrypt certificate yourself or buy one (we can resell one to you, in which case we will deal with the csr generation ourselves).

+If you want to mention extended validation certificates (not domain validation), I guess you should add a new section.

 ## Uploading certificates